Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 > [!Note]
 > GitHub Copilot is very good at understanding the context of the code.
 From the prompt we gave it, it understood that the `FlightLogSignature` is a string in a specific format and that it can be parsed into a `FlightLogSignature` model, to make the code more readable and maintainable.

-- In the Copilot Chat extension window, click the ellipses `...` and select `Insert into New File` for the suggested `FlightLog` record as `WrightBrothersApi/Models/FlightLog.cs`.
+- In GitHub Copilot Chat, click the ellipses `...` and select `Insert into New File` for the suggested `FlightLog` record as `WrightBrothersApi/Models/FlightLog.cs`.

 <img src="../../Images/Screenshot-Flight-FlightLogSignature.png" width="800">

 > [!Note]
 > Screenshot is made at 8th of February 2024.
-The UI of the Copilot Chat extension can be different at the time you are doing the lab.
+The UI of GitHub Copilot Chat can be different at the time you are doing the lab.
 (Please notify us if the UI is different.)

 > [!Note]
 > GitHub Copilot has many quick actions that can be used to speed up the development process.
 In this case, it created a new file based on the code suggestions.